jedevc/bhamcal/README.md

 bhamcal requires at least python 3.7, as it uses some slightly more modern features.

-Additionally, chromedriver is required for selenium to scrape the calendar data.
-To install it, see [here][selenium-install] (for windows-specific instructions, see below).

 Finally, to actually install bhamcal, clone the repository, and install it using pip: